LOVE ASTEROIDS

 the bold soul-meeting

-Your soul meets others head-on.
-Psyche in Aries bonds fast, recognizes a kindred pattern early, and commits to the connection with unusual directness.
-You do not hide the soul-level recognition when it arrives.
-The shadow is impatience with the slow earned intimacy most relationships require: when the recognition is not immediate, you write the person off.
-Learn to let the bond deepen across time even when the first spark is quiet.
+Psyche in Aries is often read as soul recognition through directness and courage.
+Bonds may form quickly when a kindred pattern appears early.
+The shadow is impatience with the slow earned intimacy most relationships require: when the recognition is not immediate, you may write the person off.
+The work is to let the bond deepen across time even when the first spark is quiet.

 Read the full guide →